 - In a medium bowl, mix all the dry ingredients together, add the cherries

-- Stir egg and milk mixture into the dry mixture.
+- Stir the egg and milk mixture into the dry mixture.

 - Line with paper liners 12 muffin cups.